FilipDominec/python-meep-utils/README.md

  * frequency-domain simulation does not converge when I try to define a material with a negative permittivity - _while the frequency-domain solver worked well with realistic metals up to 10 THz, it ceased not converge
  * AttributeError: 'unicode' object has no attribute 'shrink' - try avoiding latex in matplotlib?
  * HDF5-DIAG: Error detected in HDF5 (1.8.4-patch1) MPI-process 0: #000: ../../../src/H5F.c line 1514 in H5Fopen(): unable to open file - perhaps you try to export the fields twice to the same file?
+ * fix 'ValueError: width and height must each be below 32768' - seems like a bug in certain versions of Matplotlib, try disabling labels

 #### Invalid or weird results
  * exported figures show no fields and are black - _infinite values or not-a-numbers resulted from the simulation.
 This is perhaps due to simulation being unstable (see `amplitudes_time_domain.png`, if available, whether the fields are exponentially decaying or growing. _